towolf/towolf.github.com/docs/PsychDemos/DotDemoStencil.markdown

 Usage: DotDemoStencil\(\[showSprites = 0\]\[, waitframes = 1\]\);

-The optional parameter 'showSprites' when set to a non\-zero value, will draw little smiley textures instead of dots, demonstrating sprite\-drawing.
+The optional parameter 'showSprites' when set to a non-zero value, will draw little smiley textures instead of dots, demonstrating sprite-drawing.
 A zero setting, or omitting the setting, will draw dots.

 'waitframes' Number of video refresh intervals to show each image before updating the dot field.
 Defaults to 1 if omitted.